Grantmaking Evaluation

 Introduction

 The California Arts Council’s programs aim to allow all Californians to thrive via public support for creativity and the arts.
-To assess the effectiveness of its grantmaking and contract-based funding, CAC has engaged the consulting firms Scansion and WolfBrown to evaluate the agency’s portfolio of programs.
+To assess the effectiveness of its grantmaking and contract-based funding, CAC contracted with the consulting firms Scansion and WolfBrown to engage in a comprehensive, 30-month-long grantmaking evaluation.
+Beginning in February of 2020, the final deliverables were presented to the Council at a public meeting in August 2022.

-The Field Scan will provide a deep analysis of California’s arts infrastructure and access to funding, with a particular focus on racial equity.
-This analysis will provide critical context for the other components of the evaluation.
-Methods will include a scan of the existing literature, extensive analysis of quantitative data from CAC and other sources, as well as qualitative data from arts stakeholders in four communities across the state.
-Our collaborator in preparing the Field Scan will be the National Assembly of State Arts Agencies (NASAA).
+The Field Scan provides a deep analysis of California’s arts infrastructure and access to funding, with particular focuses on racial and geographic equity.
+These analyses offer critical context for the other components of the evaluation.
+Methodology included a scan of the existing literature, extensive analysis of quantitative data from CAC and other sources, as well as qualitative data from arts stakeholders in three communities across the state.
+The evaluation team collaborated with the National Assembly of State Arts Agencies (NASAA) in preparing the Field Scan.

 Readers of the Evaluation Plan will notice its focus on Racial Equity, which is consistent with the Racial Equity Statement in CAC’s Strategic Framework.
 To clarify that intention of that focus, the introduction to the Evaluation Plan states: